Last Updated — 9 June 2026

 The PC2 Project Report states: "Option 7 narrowly edges out Option 8 on Land Use Impacts and Local Environment Impacts.
 It is recommended that Option 7 be the Emerging Preferred Option."

-A narrow margin decided a choice that permanently destroys residential gardens and mature native trees — when the alternative avoids all of this.
+A narrow margin decided a choice that permanently destroys residential front gardens and mature native trees.
 We are asking Irish Rail to review that decision.

 What you need to know

-Why did Irish Rail choose Option 7 over Option 8?
+Why did Irish Rail choose Option 7 over the other options?

 Are we opposing the Cork Area Commuter Rail Programme?

-No. We fully support new stations, electrification, and the new depot.
+No. We fully support new stations and electrification.
 Many of us accepted significant disruption during Phase 1 construction because we believe in public transport.
 We are objecting to one specific decision: the choice of route for a staff access road when a less harmful alternative was available and assessed.

 What about the trees — are they protected?